Jamalam360/dishooks/README.md

 # Dishooks

-Dishooks is a super small Deno library used to post to Discord webhooks, created so you don't have to use a large full-featured Discord library just to post to a webhook.
+Dishooks is a super small (zero dependencies, not even `std`!)
+Deno library used to post to Discord webhooks, created so you don't have to use a large full-featured Discord library just to post to a webhook.